brandonwhitmire/personal-ansible/README.md

 - Add or modify playbooks in the `playbooks/` directory to suit your needs.
 - Place custom files, templates, or scripts in `playbooks/files/`.
-- Use Molecule scenarios in `molecule/` to test new roles or playbooks.
 - Update `requirements.txt` and `requirements.yml` for new Python or Ansible dependencies.

 ---